apache/arrow/docs/source/developers/cpp/emscripten.rst

    pyodide build

-It should make a wheel targeting the currently enabled version of pyodide (i.e. the version corresponding to the currently installed ``pyodide-build``) in the ``dist`` subdirectory.
+It should make a wheel targeting the currently enabled version of Pyodide (i.e. the version corresponding to the currently installed ``pyodide-build``) in the ``dist`` subdirectory.

 **************